RediSearch/RediSearch/docs/Commands.md

 ##### Examples

-Creating an index that stores the title, publication date, and categories of blog post hashes stored with the key prefix "blog:post:":
+Creating an index that stores the title, publication date, and categories of blog post hashes whose keys start with "blog:post:":

 ```sql
 FT.CREATE idx ON HASH PREFIX 1 blog:post: SCHEMA title TEXT SORTABLE published_at NUMERIC SORTABLE category TAG SORTABLE
 ```

 Indexing two different hashes -- one containing author data and one containing books -- in the same index:

 ```sql